Mehdi ZeidouniResearch Associate - Petroleum Engineer, Bureau of Economic Geology, Jackson School of Geosciences

 NIOC Graduate Assistantship - Delft University of Technology (2001 - 2003)

-Committee member, SPE Applied Technology Workshop on 4-D Seismic, Students Supervision,
+Member of SPE Applied Technology Workshop on 4-D Seismic, (2006)

 Adopting leaky well models to fault leakage, Invited talk presented at Schlumberger Carbon Services, Houston, TX (2013)